Rozi19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-az:-Replace all characters A and c from input to Z and e respectively 20:-remove all letter
 21:-Write a script that reverse its input
+22:-Write a script that displays all users and their home directories, sorted by users